Hartselle man sentenced to 179 years in prison for rape of child

 DECATUR, Ala.
 (WHNT) – A Hartselle man convicted of raping a child was sentenced to 179 years in prison, according to the Morgan County District Attorney’s Office.

 Brian Matthew Mills was sentenced Tuesday following a three-day trial.
-Mills was convicted of first and second-degree rape, as well as incest.
+Mills was convicted of first and second-degree rape, as well as another charge.

 The Morgan County Department of Corrections says they received a tip in 2019 that Mills had been sending inappropriate messages to a minor.
 Mills was arrested on March 6, 2019, by the Decatur Police Department.

-Note: Editor’s Note: News 19 omitted one of the charges as it could potentially identify the victim.